Skip to main content

 Applications are made via our online portal, where you can upload all the required information.
 Once your application has been submitted you will receive an email with your case reference number and a secure link where you can view your application and case history.

-General advice on submitting a dossier
+General advice on submitting an application

 When applying for a regulated product authorisation you will have to supply administrative, technical and safety information.
 This information will form your application dossier.